marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • An attorney of either spouse with evidence of representation.

-A divorce decree is not available electronically in Maryland.
+In Maryland, a divorce decree is not available electronically.
 The only divorce information obtainable online is the verification of divorce.
 Mail order is also possible.
-The Division of Vital Records of the Maryland Department of Health preserves verification of divorce online.
+The Division of Vital Records of the Maryland Department of Health preserves the verification of divorce online.
 Only eligible persons are authorized to receive this information.

 disclaimer